Mediation in Ontario: What is it and How does it Work?achkarlaw-admin

 Consistent amongst various litigation processes is an alternative dispute resolution process known as mediation.
 Whether your matter is at the Ontario Superior Court of Justice, the Human Rights Tribunal of Ontario, or another provincial or federal court or tribunal, mediation will likely be a step in the process.

-As it is such a common stage of legal proceedings, all parties should have be aware of what to expect during the process.
+As it is such a common stage of legal proceedings, all parties should have be aware of what to expect during the process of mediation in Ontario.

 Mediation is a private process in which a neutral third party meets with both parties to facilitate a resolution between them.